 Mr. King served as the seventh through twelfth-grade vocal music teacher at Platteview Junior and Senior High School since 1999.
 Mr. King earned his bachelor’s and master’s degrees in music and music education, respectively, from the University of Nebraska-Omaha.
 He has served on the boards of the Nebraska Music Education Association and the Nebraska Choral Directors Association.
 Mr. King’s wife, Elizabeth, works as a choreographer and part-time accompanist at Platteview, and they have two children.

-About Jenny Kreifels
+About Jennifer Kreifels

 Mrs. Kreifels serves as a math teacher at Platteview High School.
-Mrs. Kreifels earned her bachelor's degree and master of arts in teaching from University of Nebraska-Lincoln.
-This is Mrs. Kreifels’ first year teaching at Springfield Platteview Community Schools.
+Mrs. Kreifels earned her bachelor's degree and master of arts in teaching from the University of Nebraska-Lincoln.
+This is Mrs. Kreifels’ third year teaching at Springfield Platteview Community Schools.
 She enjoys spending time outdoors and being with her family and friends.
 She lives in Springfield, Nebraska with her husband, Joe, and their two children.